 Some people may have a normal fasting glucose test but a simultaneous A1C test in the prediabetes range.
 Very hot or humid weather, high altitudes, and anemia can affect your blood sugar levels.

-You can also test your blood at any time using an over-the-counter diabetes meter, perhaps owned by a friend.
+You can also test your blood at any time using an over-the-counter diabetes meter.
 If your blood sugar is 200 mg/dL or higher, you have diabetes.

 |Result||A1C Test||Fasting Blood Sugar Test||Glucose Tolerance Test||Random Blood Sugar Test|